 Draw a clock face with 10 segments.
 Write in areas that are important to you, to cover all aspects of your life.
 The Wheel of Life here shows:

 Money & Finance, Career & Work, Health & Fitness, Fun & Recreation, Home environment, Community, Family & Friends, Partner & Love, Growth & Learning, Spirituality (purpose in life).

 Score each area from 1-10, with 1 being the lowest in the middle, and 10 being where you'd ideally want to be.

 Add activities in each area with SMART goals to help you achieve them.
 Some daily, weekly monthly or even seasonly. e.g. start training for park-run every Saturday; volunteer with local charity every month.

 Review each week and focus on getting the lower scores increased in all segments for a balanced life.

-This is just one of many models, tools and approaches we might use in our coaching sessions.
-Some are from neurolingistic programming, cognitive behavioural techniques, career coach framework or positive pyschology.
+This is just one of models, tools and approaches that can be used in the coaching sessions.
+Some are from neuro linguistic programming, cognitive behavioural techniques, career coach framework or positive psychology.
 All are evidence-based and tailored to fit each client.